jarnaud/hugo-theme-blanc/README.md

+# Blanc

+Blanc is my customized version of Clean White.

 # Clean White Theme for Hugo

 CleanWhite is a clean, elegant, but fully functional blog theme for Hugo.
 Here is a live [demo site](https://zhaohuabing.com) using this theme.